Guy Reffitt guilty on all counts in first Capitol riot trial

 It was “about to turn into a hand-to-hand battle … " Flood said.
 "It was very dangerous.
 We were definitely outnumbered.”

 Within five minutes, at 1:55 p.m., a police officer used a baton to strike a person who stole an officer’s shield, and a rioter responded with bear spray.
-By 2:06 p.m., the mob flanked police from below and from the side.
+By 2:06 p.m., the mob flanked police from the side as well as confronting them from below.
 Three minutes later, rioters shoved through the line of officers, breaching the building at 2:12 p.m., video exhibits showed.

 Reffitt took credit for “forcing” the police’s hand, saying in the Three Percenters Zoom call, “Nobody was moving forward until I climbed up that banister and got wrecked the hell out … I just kept going ‘Go forward, go forward!’ … ‘Take the House.' "